 Later that night, I found myself listening to a talk on compassion.
 Rev. James Forbes explained that, as a boy, he and his family had cherished Christmas traditions, which included opening gifts, special prayers, singing carols at the upright piano, breakfast, and kids running around in their pajamas.
 He remembers well one Christmas when his father announced that a guest would be joining them for their Christmas family celebration.
 Rev. Forbes, as a boy, did not like that idea at all.
 He said to his mother,

 “[Daddy] must be out of his mind.
 This is OUR time.
-This is INTIMATE time.
+This is intimate time.
 This is when we can just be who we are.
-Why would daddy invited someone?
+Why would daddy invite someone?
 Any other time, but not to the Christmas celebration!”